What is a mallet injury?

 What is the treatment?

 A STABLE mallet finger is treated in a splint to keep the finger straight.
-This holds the 2 ends of the snapped tendon or bone together, and allows them to heal.
+This holds the two ends of the snapped tendon or bone together, and allows them to heal.
 Tendon heals with scar tissue and takes a significantly longer time to fully heal than bone.

 The mallet splint is designed to bend the end finger joint slightly backwards, whilst allowing the middle finger joint to move normally.
 The splint is worn continuously for the first 6 weeks, and during this time the finger should be kept absolutely straight.
 If the splint is removed to clean the splint or the finger, it should be done in such a way that the finger is supported in a fully straight position.
 During these first 6 weeks, the middle finger joint should be mobilised normally.